 - The organisations that provide funding are also listed on the start-up India website.

-- All of the letters that must be sent must follow the same format, which has been posted to the same website and must be strictly followed.The processing time for the application will be between 10 and 25 working days.
+- All of the letters sent must follow the same format, which has been posted to the same website and must be strictly followed.The processing time for the application will be between 10 and 25 working days.

 Applicants who have submitted a patent application